matomo-org/developer-documentation/docs/4.x/tests-travis.md

 By default tests running on Travis CI will log all messages of at least `INFO` level in `$PIWIK_ROOT_DIR/tmp/logs/matomo.log`.
 In a given travis build output, you can view the logs by clicking on the line `$ cat $PIWIK_ROOT_DIR/tmp/logs/matomo.log` at the end of the build output text.

 Note: `DEBUG` and `VERBOSE` messages are not logged by default (to keep Travis page loading fast).
 At any time you can temporarily enable logging by [modifying this file](https://github.com/matomo-org/matomo/blob/master/tests/PHPUnit/config.ini.travis.php#L23-27) and changing `log_level = info` to `log_level = debug` or `log_level = verbose`.

+## Build failed to execute

+Rarely a build might not execute.
+This may happen for example if some external resources are down temporarily.
+In this case you can click on "Restart job" in the top right for the specific travis build that failed and it will run the same job again.